-In accordance with Tex.
-Gov't Code CH.
+In accordance with TEX.
+GOV'T CODE CH.
 2114, the Department provides a variety of methods for customers to supply feedback about the agency's operations and services.
-Methods used for the solicitation of feedback include internet-based surveys, outreach meetings, and a contact link on our public website for customers where they can provide information related to their interaction with the agency.
+Methods used for the solicitation of feedback include internet-based surveys, outreach meetings, and a convenient link on our public website for customers to discuss issues related to their interaction with the agency.

-Inventory of Cus stomers by Strategy Strategy Customer Safe and Sound Credit Union Industry Texas-chartered credit union and foreign credit unions with offices in Texas Safeguard the Interest of Credit Union Members Customers (Members) of Texas-chartered credit unions (represented by written complaints received)
+Inventory of Customers by Strategy Strategy Customer Safe and Sound Credit Union Industry Texas-chartered credit union and foreign credit unions with offices in Texas Safeguard the Interest of Credit Union Members Customers (Members) of Texas-chartered credit unions (represented by written complaints received)